OSHA Training Requirements and 1099 Nurses

 The bottom line for healthcare facilities: When it comes to workplace safety, OSHA expects you to treat temporary workers like any other workers when it comes to training, safety, and health protections.

 The National Institute for Occupational Safety and Health has provided guidance on best practices when it comes to workplace safety training programs for temporary, 1099 workers.
-It also provides a required training checklist for site- and task-specific training.
+It also provides an OSHA-required training checklist for site- and task-specific training.
 In general, OSHA recommends that employers provide temporary workers with the same safety and health training that they provide their own employees performing the same work.

-Here are a few of the healthcare-specific training topics that should be part of your required OSHA safety training checklist as they apply to 1099 nurses in your facility:
+Here are a few of the healthcare-specific training topics that should be part of your required OSHA-required annual training list as they apply to 1099 nurses in your facility:

 • Culture of safety